 It can easily be argued that California wine comes from the most interesting soils and terroirs for wine lovers, wine makers and wine growers alike.
+Those soils and terroir have propelled the popularity of California wine so much that close to 90% of all wine in America comes from California.
+This is a good thing for the residents of California who consume close to 20% of the annual production from their home state.
 California wine offers more diversity of not only styles of wine, but the grapes that are planted in the Golden State.
 All the noble varieties are planted: Cabernet Sauvignon, Merlot, Syrah, Pinot Noir, Chardonnay, Sauvignon Blanc, Semillon and Riesling.
 But the list of noble grapes doesn’t even begin to describe the variety planted in California.
 Zinfandel, Petite Sirah, Grenache, Mourvedre, Malbec, Cabernet Franc, Roussane, Marssane, Nebbiolo, Sangiovese are planted in vineyards across California as well.
 California lends itself to make sweet wines from grapes attacked by botrytis, sparkling wines in a Champagne, or even fortified wines.

 Due to the divergent array of soils and climates, as well as choices made by wine makers, wine lovers have numerous choices in the style of wines they can drink as well.
 California, unlike Europe is more often than not, going to enjoy good weather conditions, with enough warmth, sunshine and rain to allow the grapes to ripen.
 Plus, when nature comes up short, it’s legal for growers to irrigate, when the water levels were too low.